dmerejkowsky/blog/content/post/0088-ruplacer.md

 * First, you navigate to the 'User' class definition
 * You enter the shortcut for the "Refactor/Rename" feature
 * You type the new name: 'Account'
 * Maybe you to interact with the GUI to specify a few options.
-If you're lucky, you can sometimes see a preview of the changes before they happen.
+If you're lucky, you see a preview of the changes before they happen.
 * Then you wait.
 * Then you realize you still have a UserAccessor class, and you redo the whole thing.